 We generally believe that trying to definitively identify the first of anything in the automotive world is at best a perilous endeavor, but for those keeping score, honors for the earliest American pillarless hardtop may go to Dodge.
 Back in 1916, Dodge Brothers body engineer George E. Goddard filed for a design patent on a two-door sedan body with no B-pillars, although we don’t know if any such cars were actually built.
 In configuration, however, they would have been at least as deserving of the term hardtop as any number of sixties and seventies cars.

-By “hardtop,” we mean a closed body (whether two-door, four-door, or wagon/estate) with a fixed roof and no B-pillars, often (though not necessarily) styled to look like a convertible with the top up.
+By “hardtop,” we mean a closed body, whether two-door, four-door, or wagon/estate, with a fixed roof and no B-pillars, often (though not necessarily) styled to look like a convertible with the top up.
 That sounds simple enough, but in practice, definitions can quickly become hazy.
 In the twenties, for example, bolt-on “California tops” became a popular aftermarket accessory for roadsters, the ancestors of the later detachable hardtop.
-Since the installation or removal of a California top was often cumbersome — a job for the dealer, or at least a competent chauffeur — a fair number probably became more or less permanent features.
+Since the installation or removal of a California top was often cumbersome — a job for the dealer or at least a chauffeur — a fair number probably became more or less permanent features.

 From there, it was a short step to the factory-built fixed-head rumble seat coupe, usually sharing its proportions and much of its sheet metal with the equivalent roadster or cabriolet, but sporting a permanent metal roof.
 Some carried the convertible resemblance even further by adding decorative landau irons and cloth or leatherette roof coverings.

-Technically, many such models would qualify as hardtops — three-window fixed-head coupes didn’t really have B-pillars, and in this era, the structural differences between a rumble seat coupe and a cabriolet were seldom vast.
-However, they weren’t really marketed that way.
+Technically, many such models would qualify as hardtops.
+Three-window fixed-head coupes didn’t really have B-pillars, and in this era, the structural differences between a rumble seat coupe and a cabriolet were seldom vast.
+However, the cars weren’t really marketed that way.
 The sport coupe or rumble seat coupe was just one more body style in a list that might run to 15 or more, usually priced somewhere above the basic roadster (which generally lacked roll-up windows), but below a true convertible coupe.
-They usually sold in fairly modest numbers, and for the most part, were not particularly special.
-Most had disappeared by the outbreak of World War II, superseded by the club coupe or two-door sedan, which was less sporty, but didn’t consign rear passengers to the rumble seat in the rain.
+Three-window coupes of this kind usually sold in fairly modest numbers and for the most part were not particularly special.
+Most had disappeared by the outbreak of World War II, superseded by the club coupe or two-door sedan, which was less sporty, but didn’t consign rear passengers to a rumble seat in the rain.

 TOWN, COUNTRY, AND TYPHOON

-Shortly after the war, Chrysler president David A. Wallace decided to expand the Town & Country line with a much broader range of body styles, presumably as traffic builders for dealers — the wood-bodied cars were pricey and maintenance intensive, but in showroom condition, they were lovely conversation pieces.
+Shortly after the war, Chrysler president David A. Wallace decided to expand the Town & Country line with a much broader range of body styles, presumably as traffic builders for dealers.
+The wood-bodied cars were pricey and maintenance-intensive, but in showroom condition, they were lovely conversation pieces.
 Chrysler’s Art & Colour Section, then headed by Henry King, quickly turned out renderings of five new Town & Country models: a four-door sedan, a two-door brougham, a roadster, a two-door convertible, and a neat pillarless hardtop coupe, all apparently chosen at the instigation of Chrysler’s sales organization.
-According to stylist Arnott (“Buzz”) Grisinger, who worked on the project, the designs were done in such haste that there were none of the usual scale models or clays; except the roadster, aborted early on, the new bodies went directly to the full-size prototype stage.
+According to stylist Arnott (“Buzz”) Grisinger, who worked on the project, the designs were done in such haste that there were none of the usual scale models or clays.
+Except for the roadster, aborted early on, the new bodies went directly to the full-size prototype stage.